ml-archive/nodes-php-readme/readme.md

 ### Exceptions/Bugsnag

-- Bugsnag is a tool to collect exception from staging/live, it&#39;s very powerfull and should be used on all projects
+- Bugsnag is a tool to collect exceptions from staging/live, it&#39;s very powerfull and should be used on all projects
 - Not all exceptions should be written to bugsnag.
 Remember to analyze all thrown exceptions and evaluate if you need this in.
 Use the dontReport()/report() functions
-- Exceptions will get grouped Exception namespace (you can group them by message), but use as many Custom exceptions as possible extending the nodes exception
+- Exceptions will get grouped by Exception namespace (you can group them by message), but use as many Custom exceptions as possible extending the nodes exception

 ### Test

-- All projects will have use phpunit to test (new from 1/6 - 2016)
+- All projects will use phpunit to test (new from 1/6 - 2016)
  - controllers
  - model functions
  - repositories